 It was interesting to both of us that for a culture where the women are traditionally and historically so modest in their dress when it comes to the hamam, there are no such reservations.

-There is not an inch of our bodies that were not scrubbed and washed during the hamam and the massage included everything except the tiny strip covered by the teeny paper thong.
+There is not an inch of our bodies that was not scrubbed and washed during the hamam and the massage included everything except the tiny strip covered by the teeny paper thong.

 Though, overall, it was an interesting and relaxing experience and one I’d recommend.
 I’ll be going to the Middle East next year and I plan to do it again.